 Mrs. Gayle and her husband, Jack, spent 18 years with their three children in Kenya.
 They loved that experience as their children grew up.
 The Taylors have been settled in Vancouver since the summer of 1999 and Mrs. Gayle has been working at VHA ever since.
 Her interests include scrapbooking, singing, hospitality, friends and family, and especially her nine grandchildren.

-Mrs. Teagan grew up in Montreal and moved to Vancouver four years ago to pursue her degree in Graphic Design at Emily Carr University.
+Mrs. Teagan grew up in Montreal and moved to Vancouver five years ago to pursue her degree in Graphic Design at Emily Carr University.
 Prior to that, she obtained her certificate for professional photography at Dawson College in Montreal.
 Mrs. Teagan is so excited to be a part of the VHA team as the Project Coordinator and to be able to get to know each student as well as the Jewish Community a lot more!

 Ms. Brar grew up in Penticton, BC and later moved to the lower mainland to pursue post secandary education.
 She graduated with her Bsc and a minor in education at Simon Fraser University.
 She later went on to pursue ABA training, focusing on children on the Austism Spectrum as a Behavioral Interventionist.